jacobrosenthal/rust-training-aimldevfest-2019/src/testing.md

 Now we can write a test to assert that running `convolve()` indeed does return 5.0.

+> If you attempt to just assert that 5.0 and result are equal the compiler will [link you to an explanation on how to correctly compare floats](https://rust-lang.github.io/rust-clippy/master/index.html#float_cmp).
+Everything with floats is approximate so we can't just assert that they are equal, we have to say they're within some tolerance.

 ```rust,ignore
 #[cfg(test)]
 mod tests {